Staircase of Acceptance

 Well he is using Casey Logic.

-- Everything is absolutely the same, we are all a single being
+- Everything is absolutely the same; we are all connected in life.

 - All things including myself are partial reflections of each other.

-These overlaying visions have an interesting results and form the basis of my actions.
+These overlaying visions have interesting results and form the basis of my actions.

 - It’s always possible to connect and reach out and make a difference.